gernathlub/angular-playground/README.md

    - Providing services in different scopes (root, component, module)

 ## 🚀 How to Use This Repository
 1. **Clone the repository**
+   Create fork of the github repository, where you will commit your changes.
+Then clone the repository fork.

    ```sh
    git clone https://github.com/your-username/angular-playground.git
    cd angular-playground